• Skip to primary navigation

 – Stream Restoration

 A separate funding stream is available to implement projects recommended in town-accepted Local Flood Analysis plans.
-Eligible municipalities may apply for Local Flood Analysis funding at any time (see the LFA Funding section below).
+Eligible applicants may apply for Local Flood Analysis funding at any time (see the LFA Funding section below).

 Potential applicants are encouraged to discuss project ideas with AWSMP before applying.
 Contact the AWSMP at (845) 688-3047 or info@ashokanstreams.org.